thiblahute/meson-website/Reference-manual.md

 ## Functions

+The following functions are available in build files.
 Click on each to see the description and usage.
+The objects returned by them are [documented afterwards](#object-methods).

  * [add_global_arguments](#add_global_arguments)
  * [add_global_link_arguments](#add_global_link_arguments)